My daughter Salma

 At other times I’m silent as I think about issues in my life.
 In the past I did not share these personal thoughts with Salma.
 She’s still quite young, after all.
 But sometime last year I began to realize that I could share my grownup concerns with Salma, filtered and brought down to her level, and that she could respond cogently.
 It amazed me then, and still does.
 I think children are deeply underestimated.

-Today I told Salma that I have a student in my martial arts class – I’ll call him Jay – who has been driving me crazy for two years.
+Today I told Salma that I have a student in my adults martial arts class – I’ll call him Jay – who has been driving me crazy for two years.
 She asked why, so I explained that Jay doesn’t listen to me, doesn’t pay attention, and acts up in class.
-I didn’t want her to think that my students don’t respect me, so I said, “My other students are good, though.
-Bruce is great, Byron, Carlos, they are all very good students.”
+He’s almost 40 years old, so you’d think he would know better.

-“I didn’t say I wanted to get rid of him,” I said.
+“I don’t want to get rid of him,” I said.
 “I just want him to change.”

 “He’s not going to change,” Salma said.